 Unfortunately, I had the same problem, so I decided to reboot the system in Selective Startup.
 In Windows 10/8, to disable or manage startup programs, you have to open Task Manager and click on the Startup tab.
 Here you can see the list and right-click on any entry to Disable it.

 So I disabled all non-Microsoft related items except the drivers and rebooted.
 But I still had the same problem.

-So finally I thought that it might be a driver related problem, since most of the times, the Sleep or Hibernate related issues are related to Display drivers.
-My client was using nVidia driver card.
-Lucky I found a driver that is released for Windows 10.
-So first I uninstalled the current driver, rebooted and then installed the newly downloaded drivers.
+So finally I thought that it might be a driver-related problem, since most of the time, the Sleep or Hibernate related issues are related to Display drivers.
+My client was using the Nvidia driver card.
+Luckily I found a driver that is released for Windows 10.
+So first I uninstalled the current driver, rebooted and then installed the newly-downloaded drivers.
 Once it was installed, I rebooted again.

 Then I found out there was also a BIOS update available for his Laptop model (It was a Samsung Laptop).
 So I updated that as well.